kamleshpawar17/Driver-Monitoring-System/README.md

 ## Dependencies
 You should have OpenCV python installed and working to run this application.
-Also make sure that you are able to access camera with opencv prior to runnin this application
+Also make sure that you are able to access camera with opencv prior to running this application
 ```
 opencv-python
 imutils